apache/drill/_docs/tutorials/020-drill-in-10-minutes.md

 This installation procedure includes how to download the Apache Drill archive file and extract the contents to a directory on your machine.
 The Apache Drill archive contains sample JSON and Parquet files that you can query immediately.

 After installing Drill, you start the Drill shell.
-The Drill shell is a pure-Java console-based utility for connecting to relational databases and executing SQL commands.
+The [Drill shell]({{site.baseurl}}/docs/configuring-the-drill-shell/) is a pure-Java console-based utility for connecting to relational databases and executing SQL commands.
 Drill follows the SQL:2011 standard with [extensions]({{site.baseurl}}/docs/sql-extensions/) for nested data formats and other capabilities.

 ## Embedded Mode Installation Prerequisites

-You need to meet the following prerequisites to run Drill:
+Your machine must meet the following prerequisites to run Drill in embedded mode:

 * Linux, Mac OS X, and Windows: Oracle JDK [version 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
 * Windows only: